 We are proud of the free mental health outreach services our faculty are involved in as advisors, including the medical college’s no-cost Mental Illness & Neuropsychiatric Disorders (MIND) Clinic, which is part of the Commitment to Underserved People (CUP) clinics program.
 The MIND Clinic offers early psychiatric clinical experiences to medical students who are supervised by faculty in the delivery of high quality psychiatric care to people regardless of ability to pay or citizenship.

-Additionally, our trainees rotate at the Banner - University Medicine Crisis Response Center and provide consultation/liaison services for children at Banner - University Medical Center Tucson under the supervision of department faculty.
+Additionally, our trainees rotate at the Crisis Response Center and provide consultation/liaison services for children at Banner - University Medical Center Tucson under the supervision of department faculty.

 We know that interdisciplinary work is imperative to answering today’s and tomorrow’s pressing mental and physical health care needs.
-As a Hispanic Serving Institution that resides on the original homelands of indigenous people, our department prioritizes serving marginalized communities.
+As a Hispanic Serving Institution that resides on the original homelands of indigenous people, our department is dedicated to serving marginalized communities.
 Examples of collaborative research in which our faculty participate include:

 - “Achieving American Indian Youth Energy and Mental Health Balance” with the Departments of Family and Community Medicine, Nutritional Sciences, and the Mel and Enid Zuckerman College of Public Health